waveform80/picamera/docs/recipes2.rst

     is the ``'raw'`` format specification for the :meth:`~picamera.PiCamera.capture` method.
 Simply use the ``'yuv'`` format instead, as shown in the code above.

+.. versionchanged:: 1.5
+    Added note about new :mod:`picamera.array` module.

 .. _rgb_capture: